Vitória S.C. B: Early years

 Vitória B played their first game on 12 August 2012, a goalless home draw against SC Covilhã at the Estádio do Varzim SC in Póvoa de Varzim.
 The team ended their debut season with relegation in second-last place.

 In 2013–14 under manager Armando Evangelista, Vitória B won instant promotion from the Campeonato Nacional de Seniores with a 2–0 aggregate win over Sport Benfica e Castelo Branco.
 Five years later, the team slipped into the third tier again in rock-bottom place, after a 2–2 draw with fellow northern reserve team SC Braga B on 7 May 2019.

 Vitória B won promotion in May 2021 to the new third tier, the Liga 3.
 Two years later, the team were relegated to Campeonato de Portugal (league).

-The ‘B’ team, which is at an intermediate level between training and the first team, has allowed the club to grow sustainably based on training and after 10 years there has been enormous success in increasing the competitiveness of the league both sportingly and financially.
+The ‘B’ team, which is at an intermediate level between training and the first team, has allowed the club to grow sustainably based on training and after 10 years the club has aimed to increase the competitiveness of young players both on the pitch and financially.

 Supporters

 B Team With Most Attendances at 2nd Portuguese League Matches

 Vitória Sport Clube B was the club with the most spectators at 2nd league matches in the 2012/13 season, more than clubs that had secured or were fighting for promotion to the top flight, such as CF Os Belenenses, FC Arouca, Leixões SC and Desportivo das Aves, as well as the ‘B’ teams of the so-called ‘big three’ (Benfica B, Porto B and Sporting B), despite having played two matches behind closed doors due to punishments, where they were deprived of the support of their public in the stands of the D. Afonso Henriques Stadium.
-In the 2014/15 season, and ever since, they've confirmed their good attendances again, ending the season as the club with the 2nd best attendance in the 2nd league, with only GD Chaves, the club that fought for promotion, having a better record.
+In the 2014/15 season, and ever since, the club finished the season with the second-best attendance figures in the second division, with only GD Chaves, the club that fought for promotion, having a better record.

 The "B" team currently plays at the Pista de Atletismo Gémeos Castro, where it continues to receive considerable support.
 The team will at some point move to a new sports ground (mini-stadium) that is being built on pitch 5 of the Vitória SC Academy with a capacity for 2,500 spectators.